jcunanan05/drum-machine/README.md

 ### Work to do

-- Play audio on audio click
+- Play audio on keyboard press

+### Work left

+- make a state called `keyPressed` to monitor keypress

 ### Work done